Course Title: Master of Science in Business and Entrepreneurship

 Building on learning from the first semester, studies in Semester 2 cover the subjects of Creativity, Marketing, Technology and Operations Management, Accounting, Law and Taxation.
 Work also continues on the product development project and business development plan, with support available through weekly group sessions with the module advisors for the 12 class weeks of the semester.
 Participants then work on their own through to submission of the joint project/plan document in early September.
 In tandem, participants move to greater engagement with their dissertation research and have the opportunity to work 1-to-1 for a total of four hours with an assigned advisor up to mid-June, at which point participants work on their own through to submission of the dissertation in early September.
 Submission of both the joint project/plan document and the dissertation marks the end of the programme.

-The course takes 52 weeks of a participant’s life, with 24 weeks dedicated to class tuition.
+The course takes a full year to complete, with 24 weeks dedicated to class tuition.
 A range of other ad-hoc activities also require participation throughout the year.
 So, while there is space for other activities over the year, participants are reminded that this is a full-time programme and that a full-time commitment is both necessary and expected.